jes/scamp-cpu/doc/ISA.md

 ## Function calls

-Function arguments are passed on the stack, in an order not yet determined.
+Function arguments are passed on the stack, with the first argument pushed first.
 Return address is passed in r254.
 Nested function calls (which is almost all of them) need to save r254.

 There are 2 obvious ways to collect arguments: